Skip to main content

 Personal chequing accounts

-Personal chequing accounts are designed to meet the diverse banking needs of any individual.
+Personal chequing accounts are individual bank accounts.
 These accounts can have monthly fees of between $0 and $30, depending on the transactions and services included in the account offering.
-Typically, the higher the monthly fee, the more services and transactions that are included in the account.
+Typically, the higher the monthly fee, the more services and transactions, and bundled account offerings are included.
 Comparing personal chequing accounts will help you find the right account for your banking needs.

 Student chequing accounts

-Student chequing accounts are bank accounts designed to help post-secondary students save money on fees, for as long as they're in school.
+Student chequing accounts are bank accounts designed to help post-secondary and students save money on fees, for as long as they're in school.
 While each bank has its own specific requirements to open a student account, you will always need to be enrolled (usually full-time) in a post-secondary program at a recognized educational institution such as a university, community college, or CEGEP, to open an account.
-You must also be within a defined age range, typically 18-25 years old, though this can vary.
+You may also need to be within a defined age range, typically 18-25 years old, though this requirement can vary.

 Youth chequing accounts